How To Train Your Employees To Become Managers

 First and foremost, create a culture of learning.

 By doing this, you create employees who aren’t satisfied unless they are always pushing themselves and meeting new challenges.
-Management requires a person who is bent towards learning, always wanting to find the best way or the new technology to make things work better.
+Management requires a person who is bent towards learning, always wanting to find the best way or the newest technology to make things work better.

-1. Training is more than job-specific.
+1. Training is more than job-specific

 Training, in general, is more than just learning to operate a cash register.
 According to Business Insider, training has the potential to increase productivity and improve employee retention, for starters.
 Even Starbucks realizes this, offering their employees a chance to earn a college degree by helping them do it.
 Giving your employees the chance to learn more than they need to empowers them on the job.